Information for young people

 You will receive your appointment letter and some questionnaires to fill in.
 Please complete these and send them back to us before you come in for your appointment.
 If it’s hard to fill them in you can bring them with you to your appointment and your therapist will help you.

-The waiting time for an appointment is approximately 4 months.
+The waiting time for an appointment is approximately 2 to 3months if you are local or 6 months if you are eslewhere.
 Please email [email protected] or call 020 3316 8100 if you need to see someone urgently (i.e. if you feel that you are really not coping or you do not feel safe).

 Depending on where you live, and also how old you are, you will receive either one or two appointments.